juristr/juristr.github.com/_drafts/node-grunt-yeoman.md

 Each package inside `package.json` is listed with its according version and upgrade behavior.
 You can have the following schemes:

 - `1.3.5`:
-tells npm to just use the given version (most restrictive).
+tells npm to use exactly this given version of the package (most restrictive).
 - `~1.3.5` or `1.3.x`:
 tells npm to only upgrade the given package for increments of the patch version (normally just bugfixes).
-NPM defines it as `~1.2.3 := >=1.2.3-0 <1.3.0-0`.
+NPM defines it as `~1.3.5 := >=1.3.5-0 <1.4.0-0`.
 - `^1.3.5`:
-tells npm it can upgrade to any version < `2.0.0`.
+tells npm it can upgrade to any version smaller than the next major release: `<2.0.0`.
 This is the new default behavior when you install node packages (before it was `~`).
-NPM defines it as `1.2.3 := >=1.2.3-0 <2.0.0-0`.
+NPM defines it as `1.3.5 := >=1.3.5-0 <2.0.0-0`.
 - `latest` or `*`:
-tells npm to always update to the latest version (not recommended)
+tells npm to always update to the latest version (not recommended).

 ## Bower